CefasRepRes/QGIS_Training_Cefas/Module_1_Coordinate_Reference_Systems/instructions.md

 #### 1. Start a new project

-Open QGIS and start a new project by going to Project > New.
+Open QGIS and start a new project by going to **Project > New**.
 Save this project in your desired workspace by clicking **Project > Save As**, this will save your work as a QGIS project file.
 When saving work to this project file, all layers in your workspace will be saved.
 This allows you to return to projects at a later date with all previous edits and the up to date version of your layers.

 #### 2. Coordinate reference system settings